poseidon/matchbox/Documentation/getting-started.md

 A TFTP server is used only to provide the `undionly.kpxe` boot program to older PXE firmware in order to bootstrap into iPXE.

-In these guides, the [boot config service](bootcfg.md) implements an HTTP API which can serve boot configs as iPXE scripts to machines based on hardware attribtues iPXE can detect (UUID, MAC, etc.).
+The [boot config service](bootcfg.md) can serve iPXE scripts to machines based on hardware attribtues.
 Setup involves configuring DHCP to send iPXE clients the correct boot script endpoint.

 Continue to the [libvirt guide](virtual-hardware.md) or the [baremetal guide](physical-hardware.md) to use iPXE to boot PXE/iPXE client machines.
 Consult [CoreOS with iPXE](https://coreos.com/os/docs/latest/booting-with-ipxe.html) for details about CoreOS support for iPXE.

 #### Pixiecore

 [Pixiecore](https://github.com/danderson/pixiecore) is a newer service which implements a proxyDHCP server, TFTP server, and HTTP server all-in-one and calls through to an HTTP API.
-The [boot config service](bootcfg.md) implements the API spec to provide boot configs based on client MAC addresses.
+The [boot config service](bootcfg.md) implements the Pixiecore API spec to provide JSON boot configs to Pixiecore based on client MAC addresses.

-Continue to the [libvirt guide](virtual-hardware.md) to use Pixiecore and `bootcfg` to provide a PXE network boot environment to PXE client machines.
+Continue to the [libvirt guide](virtual-hardware.md) to use Pixiecore to network boot PXE client machines.

 ## Network Environments